Boson dark matter halos with a dominant noncondensed component: Noncondensed DM halos

 \subsection{Pure noncondensed DM}

 The contradiction between mass estimations (\ref{eq:mass_estim_1}) and (\ref{eq:mass_estim_2}) can be resolved when one considers BECs smaller in size than the galaxy extent.
 Even small-sized ``drops'' of the condensed particles, that is to say, the Bose stars, can be abundant in the halo and contribute significantly to the total halo mass.
 This regime will be considered below.
-Here we are concerned with a completely noncondesed DM halo.
-This regime is valid when BECs are few and far between in the halo.
-In this case the contribution of BECs is neglected, and $n(\textbf{r})$ in Eq.~(\ref{eq:Poisson}) now implies the noncondensed particle density $n_\text{n}(\textbf{r})$.
-Nevertheless, the bosons are assumed to be near the degenerate state with the Bose--Einstein distribution function
+Here we are concerned with a completely noncondensed DM halo.
+This regime is valid when BECs are few and far between in the halo, so the contribution of BECs is neglected, and $n(\textbf{r})$ in Eq.~(\ref{eq:Poisson}) now implies the noncondensed particle density $n_\text{n}(\textbf{r})$.
+In this case the noncondensed bosons can be described in the TF (or semiclassical) approximation\footnote{We remind, that the terminology \emph{TF approximation} is also used in a somewhat different context for BEC (see remark on page~\pageref{page:footnote1}).}.
+It means that ensemble-averaged quantities are found as integrals over the momentum space with the Bose-Einstein distribution function

 where $k$ is the Boltzmann constant and $T$ is effective temperature, so that

 is the one-dimensional velocity dispersion.
 The particle energy in the TF approximation read as

 It includes the mean-field potential providing by the self-interaction in addition to the first two conventional terms corresponding to the kinetic and potential energy \cite{Griffin2009Bose}.